 - It requires less maintenance than HDFS.

-- It enables you to easily use your data with the whole range of GCP products.
+- It enables you to easily use your data with the whole range of Google Cloud products.

-- It's considerably less expensive than keeping your data in HDFS on a persistent Cloud Dataproc cluster.
+- It's considerably less expensive than keeping your data in HDFS on a persistent Dataproc cluster.

-In some cases, it might make more sense to move data to another GCP technology, such as BigQuery or Cloud Bigtable.
+In some cases, it might make more sense to move data to another Google Cloud technology, such as BigQuery or Cloud Bigtable.
 But most general-purpose data should persist in Cloud Storage.
 More detail about these alternative storage options is provided later in this guide.

 Run jobs on ephemeral clusters